 Eventually, he needs a companion–for it is not good for man to be alone–and so begins expressing himself to find a suitable helpmate.
 But something foreign seems to be embedded in his memory, something that either looks nothing like him on the surface or quite like him beneath.
 We begin to see what has been lurking about in Harold’s heart.
 It is an image curiously familiar in modern Western culture, an artificial fruit tree protected by a very real monster.

 He creates a monster to guard a secret tree but discovers that the monster has a mind of its own and is no respecter of persons.
 His creation drives him away in fear.
 He accidentally draws a great deluge but saves himself on a boat.
 It is still night.

 Harold makes it to land.
 He is famished.
 So he listens to the voice of his appetites to instruct him in his need for nourishment.
 Harold lives on pie alone.

 Turns out he’s got god-sized eyes but only a human-sized stomach.
 He is left with a surplus of sweets.
 The producer creates consumers.
-This economy on the surface doesn’t appear to be born of little boy’s aimless appetites.
-Everyone smiles at the pies, because in Harold’s world everyone is starving.
+From the surface of things, you’d never imagine this entire economy were born of a lost little boy’s aimless appetites.
+It all seems much happier than hunger.
+Everyone smiles at the pies—of course they smile—because in Harold’s world everyone is starving.

 Harold feels sick.
 Maybe it was the pie, but it seems closer to the heart than the gut.
 He decides to start looking for home.
 He proceeds to draw a tower reaching the heavens.
 He now begins search for home.
 But his search never leads him to turn around, to go back, to regress and become like a child.
 His search leads him upward and onward.
 But a certain gravity eventually pulls him from the top of his tower back down to the surface.
 The height of his power turns out to reveal only how far he could fall.